-We’ve seen this over the last couple of years with JPMorgan working with several fintechs, European banks investing in Savedo, and Deutsche Bank partnering with accelerators that supports fintechs.
+We’ve seen this over the last couple of years with JPMorgan working with fintechs, and European banks investing in Savedo.

 Even regulating bodies on-board.
-For example, the Office of the Comptroller of the Currency (OCC), promote greater collaboration between banks and fintech startups, as well as wanting to work more closely with other U.S. regulators, like the Consumer Financial Protection Bureau, in order to establish rules and guidelines.
+For example, the Office of the Comptroller of the Currency (OCC), promote greater collaboration between banks and fintech startups.
+They also want to work more closely with other U.S. regulators, in order to establish rules and guidelines.

 “Collaboration is key to the democratization of finance,” said Jon Jones, President at Trulioo.
 “Fintechs, traditional and challenger banks, and regulators need to work together to deliver what customers want safely and securely.”

-Don Mal, CEO of Vena Solutions, predicts that when we leave the home, we’ll no longer have to bring along any credit and debit cards.
+Don Mal, CEO of Vena Solutions, made a bold prediction.
+He predicts that when we leave the home, we’ll no longer have to bring along any credit and debit cards.
 “Consumer shopping habits are progressing such that having your phone is more important than your physical wallet,” he says.

 “With contactless cards expected to double worldwide by 2021 (ABI Research), 2017 will be the year people begin to ditch the wallet as merchants start to standardize the acceptance of contactless digitized within mobile wallets and create incentives to pay this way, downloadable directly to your device.”

-While that’s good for customers and merchants, it could have potentially damaging effects on financial institutions since contactless payments have the ability to reduce, or eliminate, interest rates overdraft fees.
+While that’s good for customers and merchants, it could have potentially damaging effects on financial institutions.
+This damage is because contactless payments have the ability to reduce, or eliminate, interest rates overdraft fees.

 We expect to see blockchain technology finally be embraced by more organizations in 2017.
-This technology, which is simply a decentralized database that is made-up of “blocks” that are linked to each other in a data chain, is considered tamper-proof because it removes third-party verification.
+This technology, which is simply a decentralized database that is made-up of “blocks”.
+Blocks are linked to each other in a data chain, and is considered tamper-proof because it removes third-party verification.

 According to a report released by McKinsey & Co., it’s expected there are going to more than 100 blockchain solutions appearing this year alone, with the banking industry spending up to $400 million by 2019.

 “Existing systems within financial institutions need to adapt to the blockchain element.
 It must fit in with other banking systems (such as KYC, AML, customer record and other record systems, data warehouses etc.),” writes Carlo R.W.
 De Meijer, an independent economist.
 “Integration will not be limited to just installing blockchain technology within their own organization.
-It will mean getting many other organizations to adopt and integrate their existing systems with the technology (including business process and organizational changes).
+It will mean getting many other organizations to adopt and integrate their existing systems with the new technology.
 This process may take several years.”